Protect Duty – are you prepared?

 Should the worst happen and you are impacted by a terrorist attack, the commercial and reputational damage of not having the basics in place could be catastrophic!

-2: Use Protect Duty as a helpful guide to Duty of Care.
+2: Use Martyn’s Law as a helpful guide to Duty of Care.

-We believe the Protect Duty is a useful and practical guide to meeting your Duty of Care requirements.
-Whether the legislation is passed or not, there is a need to meet Duty of Care obligations and this should be seen as a useful handrail to guide on this journey.
+We believe Martyn’s Law is a useful and practical guide to meeting your Duty of Care requirements.
+There is a need to meet Duty of Care obligations and this should be seen as a useful handrail to guide on this journey.

 3: Don’t overcomplicate things, particularly your risk assessments.